-- Seemingly minor acts of exclusion can have a detrimental impact on employees.
-While seemingly minor, such acts are linked to ambiguity and confusion. - Social exclusion is relatively common: in a recent study 71% of surveyed employees had experienced some instance of social exclusion in their workplace in the previous six months. - 5.
+- 2. Seemingly minor acts of exclusion can have a detrimental impact on employees.
+While seemingly minor, such acts are linked to ambiguity and confusion. - 3.
+Social exclusion is relatively common: in a recent study 71% of surveyed employees had experienced some instance of social exclusion in their workplace in the previous six months. - Social exclusion is often unintentional (although not always).
+Social exclusion often occurs because of oversight, or because employees feel as though they cannot connect on an interpersonal level with their colleagues. - 5.
 When managing social exclusion, the best defense is a good offense.
 The best way to avoid the negative outcomes associated with social exclusion is to proactively encourage an inclusive and civil climate amongst employees.